Smona/faust-loader/README.md

 # faust-loader

-Import [Faust](https://faust.grame.fr/) .dsp files, and get back an AudioWorklet or ScriptProcessor node.
+Webpack loader for the [Faust language](https://faust.grame.fr/).
+Import `.dsp` files, and get back an AudioWorklet or ScriptProcessor node.

 This loader is confirmed working with Faust v2.30.5, but may break on lower versions.
 [Help is wanted](https://github.com/Smona/faust-loader/issues/1) on